stefanbaust/cco-web-app-bridge/README.md

 Standard POS events (`SALESITEM_ADD`, `SHOW_MESSAGE`, `TOGGLE_KEYBOARD`, etc.) are not prefixed — they are global CCO events.

+## Classloader

+It is recommended to use the mechanism from CCO to have isolated classloaders.
+For this put the plugin in a subfolder called `CL_your-plugin-name`.

 ## Usage

 ### 1. Add the dependency